tsgates/arch-wiki-markdown/wiki/Music_Player_Daemon.md

 Start MPD

-MPD can be controlled with the mpd daemon.
+MPD can be controlled with mpd.service using systemd.
 The first startup can take some time as MPD will scan your music directory.

 Test everything by starting a client application (ncmpc is a light and easy to use client), and play some music!

 Configure audio

-Note:Everything should work by default, only change this if it doesn't work for you!

 To change the volume for mpd independent from other programs, uncomment or add this switch in mpd.conf: